8/29/14 Update: Menu updated.

-Location: Pizzafari is located in Discovery Island near the walkway to Camp Minnie-Mickey.
-As you walk to Asia from the base of the Tree of Life or the entrance of the Park, you’ll see it on your left as you walk toward Africa.
+Location: Pizzafari is located in Discovery Island to the left of the Tree of Life on the walk up to Africa.

 Food Type: Pizza, Salads, and a Hot Sandwich